andrefrancois22/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+I completed my PhD in Thomas Griffiths' Computational Cognitive Science Lab at UC Berkeley in 2018.
+I am currently at Princeton University working as a postdoctoral researcher in the same group.
 My research interests center around uncovering human perceptual biases using crowdsourcing and large-scale curated networks of participants arranged in transmission chains.
 I use techniques from interpretable A.I. and computer vision, as well as Bayesian computational modeling techniques to understand these biases.
-In my current work, I use these techniques to understand visual memory encoding of visual scenes and objects.
+My current work focuses on characterizing human visual memory encoding for images and objects.